I'm pro-choice because…

 *** Although for the record I’m really hard case about abortion law and don’t accept any legal restrictions for any reason, don’t ever think it’s anyone’s business but the woman whose making the decision, and think that if you don’t like decisions people are making to terminate their pregnancies you should change the conditions under which they make the decision, rather than tut-tut about the decision itself.

-This entry posted in Abortion & reproductive rights, Class, poverty, labor, & related issues, Feminism, sexism, etc, Gender and the Economy.
+This entry was posted in Abortion & reproductive rights, Class, poverty, labor, & related issues, Feminism, sexism, etc, Gender and the Economy.
 Bookmark the permalink.

 33 Responses to I'm pro-choice because…